-After the presentation of the conceptual framework (SYS-TEMATICA), the instance (ALIS) and the experiments we would like to point out some of the key features.
+After the presentation of the conceptual framework (SYSTEMATICA), the instance (ALIS) and the experiments we would like to point out some of the key features.

 - Units run autonomously and without explicit synchronization mechanisms in parallel.
-The undirected publication of the representations R_n and the directed topdown information $T{n,m}$ establish a data driven way of synchronization depending on activity. - The top-down information flow is not restricted to the communication between two adjacent layers but can project from any higher to any lower level.
+The undirected publication of the representations R_n and the directed top-down information $T{n,m}$ establish a data driven way of synchronization depending on activity. - The top-down information flow is not restricted to the communication between two adjacent layers but can project from any higher to any lower level. - Unit 1 provides the basis for higher level units to control the robot's hands, head and steps positions including the avoidance of self collisions.
+It "unloads" a lot of detailed knowledge about the robots kinematics of the higher level units.
+This kind of unloading allows for an easier incremental design or development of the system.